5 Dos and 4 Don’ts for A Smart Corporate Social Media Policy

 The ubiquity of social tools demands clear policies laying out rules for accessing social media at work and what should be shared and posted on behalf of the company.

-As part of an overall security awareness strategy, employees should not only familiarize themselves with the company’s policy for approved social media use, but also be aware of the most common social engineering tactics in order to avoid a breach or an attack.
+As part of an overall security awareness strategy, employees should not only familiarize themselves with the corporate social media policy but also be aware of the most common social engineering tactics in order to avoid a breach or an attack.

 Get in touch with one of our experts to learn how MediaPRO can help you build in lessons about acceptable use of social media into an broader, multi-risk approach to security awareness.